App Logo

 The product of area and square of distance of centre of gravity of the area from that axis is known as?

-The unit of mass moment of inertia in SI unit is
+The unit of moment of inertia of mass is